threefoldtech/info_grid/src/farmers/3node_building/gpu_farming.md

 ## Reserving the GPU Node

 Now, users can reserve the node in the **Dedicated Nodes** section of the Dashboard and then deploy workloads using the GPU.
-For more information on how to deploy workloads with a GPU node, read [this documentation](../../dashboard/portal/dashboard_portal_dedicated_nodes.md#gpu-support).
+For more information, read [this documentation](../../dashboard/deploy/dedicated_machines.md).

 ## Questions and Feedback